BartOtten/routex/README.md

                         ⇒ /eu/espana/producto/:id/editar          @loc.locale = "es_ES"
                         ⇒ /gb/products/:id/edit                   @loc.locale = "en_GB"

-- `Alternatives` to generate 4 route branches, with custom attributes per branch.
+- `Alternatives` to generate 4 route branches with custom attributes per branch.
-- `Translation` to localize the urls enhanding user engagement and content relevance.
+- `Translation` to localize the urls enhancing user engagement and content relevance.
 - `Assigns` to access attributes of a route in LiveViews, components and controllers using `loc` as namespace (`@loc.locale`)
 - `Verified Routes` to keep  `~p"/products/#{product}/edit"` in templates.
 At run-time the route is